skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Learn from others successes and mistakes

 We always read about the successes.
 Learning how someone made a mistake is more important.
+Know the who was involved, why it was needed, and what was done.
+Isolate the mistakes then move add it to your project readme to consider.

 ---

 ## Personal Resource Center (a well-organized notebook)

-Evernote, OneNote, markdown, text doc, or just a notebook.
+Google Keep, OneNote, markdown files, text doc, or just a notebook.
 It's an invaluable habit to save blogs links, research, configurations, and a place to dump knowledge.
 I compared it to my version of StackOverflow answers. **Save the information you don't want to memorize but still need**.
 To start out, store by topic and subtopic.
 The organizational structure will follow.
 One of my favorite published notebooks is a pen testing cheat sheets called [Red Team Field Manual.](https://www.amazon.com/gp/product/1494295504/ref=as_li_tl?ie=UTF8&tag=dctm-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1494295504&linkId=7fcd5b4ae321d49ccf19bbf597230a33) Much more from [awesome-cheatsheets](https://github.com/detailyang/awesome-cheatsheet#back-end-development). **Develop your own cheat sheets**.

+---

+## Identify and Document Flight Rules

+> [Flight Rules](https://en.wikipedia.org/wiki/Flight_rules) are the hard-earned body of knowledge recorded in manuals that list, step-by-step, what to do if X occurs, and why.

+> [Rules of engagement](https://en.wikipedia.org/wiki/Rules_of_engagement)  (ROE) are the internal rules or directives among military forces (including individuals) that define the circumstances, conditions, degree, and manner in which the use of force, or actions which might be construed as provocative, may be applied

+This concept of **documenting knowledge to a solution for a likely problem is critical in teams**.
+Learn to do it well.
+Great git example: https://github.com/k88hudson/git-flight-rules

 ---